Best Cordless Drill for 2024 – 13 Tools Tested Head-to-Head

 If you’re shopping at the top of DeWalt’s drill lineup, there are four models to wade through.
 You won’t go wrong with the DCD996, DCD997, DCD998, or the highest performer, the DCD999.
 Similar in size and weight, it’s all about what battery you’re primarily going to use (and if you want Tool Connect for the DCD997).

-To get the highest performance from the FlexVolt Advantage, you need to use a FlexVolt battery, and that significantly increases both the size and weight.
-It also has good performance when you’re using a standard 5.0Ah battery.
+To get the highest performance from the FlexVolt Advantage, you need to use a FlexVolt battery, which significantly increases both size and weight.
+It also performs well when you’re using a standard 5.0Ah battery.
 However, it’s like having two different tools because of how much the FlexVolt battery boosts performance—something you can see in our test results.

 With a 6.0Ah FlexVolt battery, this drill pushes close to 6 pounds.
 Moreover, it’s one of the longer models, so it’s not ideal for tight spaces.
 DeWalt has a wide range of drills to choose from, so you can always pick up a compact supplement when you need it.